 Minimum Luminous Intensity

-The required minimum intensity of the front and rear light are calculated for the minimum visibility (worst atmospheric condition), required illuminance at the eye of the observer and for the maximum distance (far end of the channel.)
+The required minimum intensity of the front and rear lights is calculated for the minimum meteorological visibility (worst atmospheric condition), required illuminance at the eye of the observer and for the maximum distance from each tower to the far end of the useful segment.
+The minimum luminous intensity should be calculated for night and for day, if the lights are also to be used during daylight.

-Minimum intensity (FL, night):
+Minimum intensity (FL):